semihteker/FLAB/README.md

 ## Features

 - Powerful pseudo random generator which performs similar to real random generators.
-- Riot of colors which are generated randomly at the beginning game.
+- Riot of colors which are generated randomly at the beginning of game.
 - Facial expressions with random colors shows up at the end of game according to success/failure.
 - Multiple game modes.
 - Configurable difficulty level, game speed and game size.